LalaIAm/ether-system-react/README.md

 ## Development

 * `npm start` will run React Styleguidist at [localhost:6060](http://localhost:6060)
-* `npm run styleguide:build` will create a static version for serving
 * `npm test` to run `jest`

 ## Build
 * `npm build` will compile components into the `lib/` directory.
+* `npm run styleguide:build` will create a static version for serving inside the `demo/` directory

 ## External Use
 * `npm link ../path/to/ether-system-react` from your project directory to link to a local copy of `ether-system-react`.